bitnami/containers/bitnami/fluxcd-helm-controller/README.md

-# Bitnami package for Flux Helm Controller
+# Bitnami Secure Image for Flux Helm Controller

 ## What is Flux Helm Controller?